4d/docs/docs/FormObjects/properties_Object.md

 This property specifies the source of the data.
 Each active form object is associated with an object name and a variable name.
 The variable name can be different from the object’s name.
 In the same form, you can use the same variable several times but each object name must be unique.

->**Note**<br>
-Object names are limited to a size of 255 bytes and for variable names the size is limited to 31 bytes.
+>Object names are limited to a size of 255 bytes and for variable names the size is limited to 31 bytes.

 When using 4D’s language, you can refer to an active form object by either its variable name or object name (for more information about this, refer to [Object Properties](https://doc.4d.com/4Dv17R5/4D/17-R5/Object-Properties.300-4128195.en.html) in the 4D Language Reference manual).